Get Pulmonary Function Tests (PFTS) in Kathmandu, Nepal at Clinic One

 - Recent abdominal surgery.

-How to prepare for the Pulmonary Function Test?
+How to Prepare for the Pulmonary Function Test?

 - Avoid heavy meals before the test.